stanah/config/docs/tools.md

 This repo provides `~/.config/mise/config.toml` and runs `mise install --yes` after activation, so Node is installed automatically.
+The activation step also trusts the config file automatically.

 Foundry is pinned via mise: